In testimonials, Romney's Mormon faith takes spotlight

 That changed Thursday night.

-Bennett recalled how Romney, as a Mormon pastor, would spend hours counseling those in trouble - single mothers, couples with marital problems, young people with addictions and those in financial difficulty.
+Bennett recalled how Romney, as a Mormon pastor, would spend hours counselling those in trouble - single mothers, couples with marital problems, young people with addictions and those in financial difficulty.

 "He met with them in private and in confidence," Bennett said, "and he has upheld that trust."